nickShengY/Big_Data_Nyc_parking-NBA_Stat/q2/README.md

-# Project1-Question 2-NBA Shot Logs Analysis
+# Question 2-NBA Shot Logs Analysis
 # Introduction
 ***This Directory needs to be placed at "/mapreduce-test/mapreduce-test-python/", failing placing it at the right place could cause the program to crash.***